-In first sections we learned some basic notions of the programming language MQL4.
-Now let's study how a program is organized in general.
-To solve this problem we will study its structural scheme.
+In the first sections, we cover some basic notions of the programming language MQL4.
+Now let us study how a program is organized in general.
+To solve this problem, we will study its structural scheme.

-we have discussed the notion and properties of built-in and user-defined functions.
-Shortly: a user-defined function has a description, function call is used for starting its execution in a program.
-Any built-in or user-defined function can be executed only after it is called; in such a case the function is said to be called for execution by a program.
+As mentioned above, the main program code written by a programmer is placed inside user-defined and special functions.
+In Functions, we discuss the notion and properties of built-in and user-defined functions.
+Briefly, a user-defined function has a description, and a function call is used for starting its execution in a program.
+A built-in or user-defined function can be executed only after it is called.
+In such a case, the function is said to be called for execution by a program.

-Properties of special functions are described in details in the section Special Functions.
-Here we will study only the main information about them.
-Special function is a function called to be executed by the client terminal.
-As distinct from common functions, special functions have only description and special functions call is not specified in a program.
-Special functions are called to be executed by the client terminal (there is also a technical possibility to call special functions from a program, but we will consider this method incorrect and will not discuss it here).
+Properties of special functions are described in detail in Special functions.
+Here, we study only the main information about them.
+A special function is a function called to be executed by the client terminal.
+Distinct from common functions, special functions only have a description, and special functions are not called from within a program.
+Special functions are called to be executed by the client terminal.
+(There is a technical possibility to call special functions from within a program, but we will consider this method incorrect and will not discuss it here.)
 When a program is started for execution in a security window, the client terminal passes control to one of the special functions.
-As a result this function is executed.
+As a result, this function is executed.

-It means, program lines (operators and function calls) that are outside the function cannot be executed.
+It means program lines (operators and function calls) that are outside the special functions cannot be executed.
 At the attempt to compile such a program, MetaEditor will show the corresponding error message and the executable file *.exe will not appear as a result of compilation.

-Let's consider the functional scheme of a common program - Expert Advisor:
+Let us consider the functional scheme of a common program, an EA.

-Fig. 31.
-Functional scheme of a program (Expert Advisor).
+Figure 31 Functional scheme of a program (EA).

 The largest blocks of a program written in MQL4 are:

 - Head part of a program.